-Advancing Digital Design & Media Skills in Cambodia with Adobe and Workday
+Advancing the Teachers and Students Digital Media Skills in Cambodia

-Adobe and Workday corporate volunteers will support CCF’s Neeson Cripps Academy (NCA) to advance the digital media skills of their teachers and students.
-Volunteers will support CCF in setting up an open source STEM toolkit to share with other schools and teachers.
-Volunteers will also conduct teacher and student workshops on Adobe Creative Cloud.
-Students will be able to advance their digital design and media skills, creating greater job opportunities as they graduate.
+Project: Adobe and Workday corporate volunteers supported CCF’s Neeson Cripps Academy (NCA) to advance the digital media skills of their teachers and students.
+Volunteers supported CCF in setting up a STEAM toolkit to share with other schools and teachers.
+Volunteers also conducted teacher and student workshops on Adobe Creative Cloud.
+CCF students now have advanced digital design and media skills, creating greater job opportunities as they graduate.